Indian Head Naval Surface Warfare Center

 A number of possible contaminant sites have been identified within the facility.
-These generally fall into one of six categories: releases of mercury from testing procedures, releases of silver from X-ray processes and manufacturing, solvent spills and disposal areas, open burning grounds, land disposal units, and discharges of industrial wastewater containing hazardous elements.
+These generally fall into one of the following categories: releases of mercury from testing procedures, releases of silver from X-ray processes and manufacturing, solvent spills and disposal areas, open burning grounds, land disposal units, and discharges of industrial wastewater containing hazardous elements.

 Site ResponsibilityThe site is being addressed through Federal actions.